 Never forget one thing - police are government tax collectors.
 Like speed cameras, police are there to raise as much money for the government as possible.
 These days governments rely so much on traffic infringements as a major source of revenue, that some politicians have even blatantly stated that traffic infringements are a form of taxation and that is an utter disgrace.

-In fact in June 2012, NSW Premier Barry O'Farrell said the 12.5% increase in traffic fines was not simply revenue-raising because the money was going towards road safety programs.
+In fact in June 2012, former NSW Premier Barry O'Farrell said the 12.5% increase in traffic fines was not simply revenue-raising because the money was going towards road safety programs.
 "It's an area of taxation that can be avoided if people stick to the speed laws," he said.
 Note his words - "IT'S AN AREA OF TAXATION!"

 So just remember that every cop that pulls you over to give you a ticket is a tax collector and therefore you should NEVER EVER give that cop any sort of statement or make any sort of admission that will make it easier for him to collect that tax - your money.
 Anything you say can and will be used AGAINST you - never FOR you.